ivanwhm/math-form-game/README.md

-# Wikipedia Search
+# Math Game with Forms and RxJs

-A Wikipedia Search made in Angular.
+A simpler game to deal with forms and RxJs in Angular.
 This code is part of [The Modern Angular Bootcamp [2020]](https://www.udemy.com/course/the-modern-angular-bootcamp/) course available on [Udemy](https://www.udemy.com/course/the-modern-angular-bootcamp/)

 Made with &hearts; by Ivan Wilhelm.